20 + Best Free Things to do in Rome, Italy

 The church started construction in 1506 and was completed in 1626.
 The inside of St. Peter’s Basilica is incredibly beautiful with artwork from Michaelangelo, covered in marble, and also has the tombs of many other popes.

-Several important buildings can be found here, including the Capitoline Museums, Basilica di Santa Maria in Ara coeli, Temple of Jupiter Optimus Maximus ruins, Palazzo dei Conservatori, and Senatorial Palace.
+Several important buildings can be found here, including the Capitoline Museums, Basilica di Santa Maria in Ara Coeli, Temple of Jupiter Optimus Maximus ruins, Palazzo dei Conservatori, and Senatorial Palace.

 14. Cross the Ponte Sant’Angelo Bridge to Castel Sant’Angelo